WeatherLab/fsodoc/source/general/testing.rst

 Testing
 #######

-CodeIgniter has been built to make testing both the framework and your application as simple as possible.
+FSO has been built to make testing both the framework and your application as simple as possible.
 Support for ``PHPUnit`` is built in, and a ``phpunit.xml`` file is already setup for your application.
 It also provides a number of convenient helper methods to make testing every aspect of your application as painless as possible.